JetBrains/kotlin-multiplatform-dev-docs/topics/journal/native-and-cross-platform.md

 [//]: # (title: Cross-platform and native app development: How do you choose?)

-[//]: # (description: When choosing between cross-platform and native app development, consider these six key things and pick the best solution for your next app.)
+<web-summary>When choosing between cross-platform and native app development, consider these six key things and pick the best solution for your next app.</web-summary>

 In 2023, people spent almost [16 billion hours using mobile applications](https://www.statista.com/statistics/1446684/cumulative-time-spent-on-apps/), indicating a sustained demand for them.